ibm-cloud-docs/transit-gateway/adding-ca.md

 For classic cross-account connections, be sure that the `network-account-id` is set to the account you are requesting to communicate with.
 For VPC cross-account connections, be sure that the `network-id` is set to the account that you are requesting to communicate with.
 {: important}

-For API information (including Java, Node, Python, and Go examples), see [Adds a connection to a Transit Gateway](/apidocs/transit-gateway?code=java#create-transit-gateway-connection) and [Performs actions on a connection for a Transit Gateway](/apidocs/transit-gateway?code=java#create-transit-gateway-connection-actions) in the Transit Gateway API reference.
+For more information, see [Adds a connection to a Transit Gateway](/apidocs/transit-gateway?code=java#create-transit-gateway-connection) and [Performs actions on a connection for a Transit Gateway](/apidocs/transit-gateway?code=java#create-transit-gateway-connection-actions) in the Transit Gateway API reference.
 {: note}

 ### Request cross-account connection